LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-05-08-iommu-and-hardware-isolation.md

 ### An End-to-End Diagram

-Below is a full end-to-end diagram tracing the slow path — a cache miss where neither the context cache nor the IOTLB has a warm entry for this device.
+Below is a full end-to-end diagram tracing the slow path, a cache miss where neither the context cache nor the IOTLB has a warm entry for this device.

 ```title=""
                                                                   +---------------------------------------------+